4.12 Closed-circuit Video Cameras (CCTV)

 University Housing will work with an investigation by Student Standards and Conduct, Title IX, or other applicable university offices, the University of Arkansas Police Department (UAPD) and/or other law enforcement agencies as asked.
 CCTV is not used in restricted areas defined as areas in which a person has a reasonable expectation of privacy, including, but not limited to, non-common areas of residential facilities, corridors in facilities with community bathrooms, bathrooms within suites and apartments, shower areas, locker and changing rooms.

-Tampering with, including covering, moving, or disabling any CCTV camera will result in being referred to Office of Student Conduct and a minimum restitution offense of $500.
+Tampering with, including covering, moving, or disabling any CCTV camera will result in being referred to Office of Student Standards and Conduct and a minimum restitution offense of $500.